wc082025-cyber/DoDProject/plan.md

      With some additional input from Jhonatan, I will make som QOL changes to the map.
      The name structure and a visual overhaul to simplify and make readability easier, will be changed.

+     today was somewhat harder that yesterday.
+I am still fresh, and my understanding is limited.
+    As mentioned my goal is to make a text based dungeon game, with if else statements. strings and boold and such.
+I dont understand the coding enoug yet, so i have used copilot to somewhat guide me through some steps on the way, but using to much AI will inhibit my learning.
+And still trying to figure out how I should use the tool available without cheating to much can be hard.

+    I have come to understand some things today.
+    How I can code options as if, else, else if. and the inputs start to get in to my brain and make sense, its a small step, but a step in the right direction.

+    The code now starts in a room, and the player get a question to pick up, go left and go right. pick up leads to choosing one of two items, and then returns to the title where player must choose between pick up, go left og go right.
+    When choosing left, the player gets the message You have chosen the left door.
+    But it still returns to the title and do not enter the next room yet.
+    There is still much to figure out.

+    I think i now understand what static void does. it separates the code so in my instance, void 1 is void main, and void 2 is static void EnterLeftRoom, where if i understand correctly, the code does not read the main section longer, and a new section of code is now reading.
+    In short:
+    void main is room 1, and void EnterLeftRoom is room 2.

 # pseudocode

     ```csharp